Lessons Learned: Why “Measure Everything” May Not Be the Best Digital Marketing Advice

 To reduce the risk of losing focus and measuring All The Things just in case, we need a system.
 We need a step-by-step process to choose the goal, set the primary metric, come up with a hypothesis to test, determine the strategy and pick the tactics.

 Once we know what we’re trying to achieve and what metrics will keep us informed of the progress, all that remains is to test, measure and learn.
 This is a similar, iterative approach as suggested for startups in the Lean Methodology: “build, measure, learn”.

 This approach to marketing is something we’re excited to explore.
 We’re donning our lab coats and experimenting.
 We’re doing this for the benefit of our clients but also ourselves.
-We’re using the Sapling channels and those of our sister project, The Food Rush, to test the process and build the system.
+We’re using the Sapling channels and those of our sister project, Eco & Beyond, to test the process and build the system.

 Over the coming weeks and months we’ll report back here about our progress.
 If you want to read any of these future posts you’ll find them in the “lessons learned” category of our website.
 We also have a Medium publication where these articles will be posted if you’d prefer to read on Medium.

 The plan is not to cover up the mistakes and only highlight the successes.
 We plan to be as open and transparent about the whole thing as possible.
 There’s more to learn from the mistakes than from everything going smoothly.

 If you’d like to keep up with the story, be sure to sign up for our newsletter.
 You’ll also receive regular digital marketing tips, tactics and news every week.
 Thanks for reading.
 Chat to you soon.